Skip to main content

 Medicaid policies vary from state to state, so you should check with your specific state’s program before writing this option off.

-How to save on Viagra
+How to get Viagra without insurance

 So far, we’ve determined that if you need Viagra, you can’t always count on assistance from your insurance provider or Medicare plan.
 And brand-name Viagra can be prohibitively expensive.
 However, even if your insurance doesn’t provide coverage, there are still ways to get erectile dysfunction drugs at a discount.
 You just need to know a few tricks.
+It’s important to always see a licensed healthcare provider and fill your prescription at a licensed pharmacy.
+There are many scams and counterfeit ED drugs out there, so using the proper channels to fill your prescription ensures your safety.

 1. Use SingleCare